Exact Support Recovery for Sparse Spikes Deconvolution: Introduction

 Our third contribution shows that under the \textit{Non Degenerate Source Condition}, the minimal norm certificate can actually be computed in closed form by simply solving a linear system.
 This in turn also implies that the errors in the amplitudes and locations decay linearly with respect to the noise level.

-Our fourth and last contribution focusses on the regularization over a discrete finite grid, which corresponds to the so-called Lasso or Basis Pursuit Denoising problem.
-We show that when $\la$ and $\norm{w}_2/\la$ are small enough, the discretized solution is located on pairs of Diracs adjacent to the input Diracs location.
+Our fourth and last contribution focuses on the regularization over a discrete finite grid, which corresponds to the so-called Lasso or Basis Pursuit Denoising problem.
+We show that when $\la$ and $\norm{w}_2/\la$ are small enough, and provided that the Non Degenerate Source Condition holds, the discretized solution is located on pairs of Diracs adjacent to the input Diracs location.
 This gives a precise description of how the solution to the discretized problem converges to the one of the continuous problem when the stepsize of the grid vanishes.

 Throughout the paper, the proposed definitions and results are illustrated in the case of the ideal low-pass filter, showing that the assumptions are actually relevant.
 Note that the code to reproduce the figures of this article is available online\footnote{\url{https://github.com/gpeyre/2013-FOCM-SparseSpikes/}}.